How can my New Year’s Resolutions help to save the planet?

 There is an estimated £3tn invested in UK pensions.
 This staggering figure could make a real difference if used in the right way.
 Unfortunately, it isn’t, and many pension providers are still involved in exploitative and extractive industries.

 But things are changing.
-Other providers, like The Path, not only actively avoid companies that prop up harmful fossil fuel developments, deforestation and animal testing, but purposefully invest in ones that only have a positive impact – like reforestation, healthcare and education.
+Other providers, like Path Financial, not only actively avoid companies that prop up harmful fossil fuel developments, deforestation and animal testing, but purposefully invest in ones that only have a positive impact – like reforestation, healthcare and education.

 And it’s much easier than you might think to make the switch.
 Our clients, grandparents Roy and Becky Francomb from Seaford, did so just eight months ago.
 Both have now taken early retirement and agree that it is one of the best decisions they have ever made.